 Our primary funding and liquidity source is a stable customer deposit base.
-We believe S&T has the ability to retain existing and attract new deposits, mitigating any funding dependency on other more volatile sources.
-Refer to the Deposits section of this MD&A for additional discussion on deposits.
-Although deposits are the primary source of funds, we have identified various other funding sources that can be used as part of our normal funding program when either a structure or cost efficiency has been identified.
-Additional funding sources accessible to S&T include borrowing availability at the Federal Home Loan Bank, or FHLB, of Pittsburgh, federal funds lines with other financial institutions, the brokered deposit market and borrowing availability through the Federal Reserve Borrower-In-Custody program.
-We believe that these funding sources will provide adequate resources to fund our short-term and long-term operating and financing needs.
-In addition, our ability to access capital markets provides additional sources of funding with respect to strategic investing opportunities.
-Our access to and the availability of funds in the future will be affected by many factors, including, but not limited to our financial condition and prospects, our credit rating, the liquidity of the overall capital markets and the current state of the economy.
+We believe S&T has the ability to retain existing deposits and attract new deposits, mitigating any funding dependency on other more volatile funding sources.
+Refer to the "Financial Condition as of December 31, 2023 - Deposits" section of this MD&A, for additional discussion on deposits.
+Although deposits are the primary source of funds, we have identified various other funding sources that can be used as part of our normal funding program.
+Additional funding sources accessible to S&T include borrowing availability at the Federal Home Loan Bank of Pittsburgh, or FHLB, federal funds lines with other financial institutions and the brokered deposit market.
+Additionally, S&T has borrowing availability through the Federal Reserve Borrower-in-Custody Program and the Federal Reserve BTFP.